doobix/fusion-twitch/README.md

-# Fusion.js application
+# Fusion.js with Twitch

-Welcome to your Fusion.js application.
-Get started by running the application with `yarn dev` in a terminal.
+View multiple Twitch chats in a single page.

+Develop with `yarn dev`.

 Visit our documentation at: https://fusionjs.com